RealDeuce/focusmenu/README.md

 This uses a text file in a simple format to update the display based on the title of the X window which has input focus.

-It currently has only been built/tested on FreeBSD.
+It currently has only been built/tested on FreeBSD, and is a pile of hacks.

 # Dependencies
 The following ports are required:\